LIAS-CUHKSZ/Epipolar_evaluation/README.md

 and remove the comment to enable **robust estimation**.

+Configuration for minimum trans, rot and correspondences are listed in `config.yaml`.

+### KITTI evaluation

+We provide `kitti_eval.cc` for evaluating the performance on the KITTI dataset.
+We only consider consecutive image pairs for evaluation.

+The `src/kitti_tools` folder contains many useful tools for loading and processing the KITTI dataset, including loading images, loading ground truth poses,converting poses to relative poses and extracting feature points pair.

+To batchly evaluate all sequences with ground truth (seq 0-10), you can use the provided script `kitti_eval.sh`.

+Download kitti dataset and unzip it to dataset folder, run `src/kitti_tools/generate_gt_pose_rel.py` to get ground truth poses.
+Run `src/kitti_tools/get_pts.py` with your favorite feature descriptor to get correspondences.

+Finally, run kitti_eval.sh to evaluate all sequences.

+Configuration for minimum trans, rot and correspondences are listed in `config.yaml`.

 ## Evaluate the Consistency

-We also provide `m_pts_eval.cc` for evaluating how the performance of the algorithm changes with an increasing number of available matching points.
+We also provide `m_pts_eval.cc` for evaluating how the performance of the algorithm changes with an increasing number of available matching points (for ETH3D only).
 The `CMakeLists.txt` file has already enabled the building of the `MonteCarlo` program by default, which can be disabled if not needed.

 The program can be used as follows: